When I think of summer I think of cool beverages. One of my favorite sippers is Limoncello.

 For $9.99 this doesn't compare to homemade limoncello.
-But as a grab and go it isn't too bad either.
+But as a grab-and-go, it isn't too bad either.

 What is probably going to bother some people is the syrupy consistency of this limoncello.
 More often than not, many liqueurs are about half syrup (if they didn't have the sugar added then they would just be an infused vodka or other neutral spirits).

-But as a digestif, or a drink that should come at the end of the meal it wasn't too bad either.
+But as a digestif or a drink that should come at the end of the meal, it wasn't too bad either.
 It does have a nice lemony flavor reminiscent of Lemonhead candy.
 This isn't the type of lemon drink that will cause you to pucker either.

-It has a lemony flavor without the acidity.
+It has a lemony flavor without acidity.
 But keep in mind it is oh so very sweet.
 So when you pour this be sure to reach for your smallest glasses.